RentEase

 It is the cost of doing things manually.

 Late rent that could have been automated.
 A maintenance issue that got lost in a WhatsApp thread and turned into a bigger, more expensive problem.
-A tenant who left at the end of their lease — not because of the property, but because dealing with you was too much friction.
+A tenant who left at the end of their lease because dealing with you was more friction than the property was worth.
 A tax return assembled from memory because no one kept proper records.

-In 2026, these are no longer acceptable inefficiencies.
-They are avoidable ones.
-And the tools to avoid them exist, are affordable, and are built for how Uganda actually works.
+In 2026 every one of those is avoidable.
+The tools exist, they are affordable, and they are built for how Uganda actually works.

-This article makes the case — grounded in market data and practical reality — for why digital property management is no longer a nice-to-have for serious landlords in Uganda.
-It is the baseline.
+This article makes the case, grounded in market data, for why digital property management is now the baseline for a serious Ugandan landlord rather than a nice-to-have.

 The "Cost of Silence": What Missed Rent Notices and Maintenance Requests Really Cost You